 Nutmeg offers an accessible way to start investing in a Lifetime ISA*.
 It is also a useful way for novice investors to access the stock market, as investment decisions are made for you.
 All you have to do is choose your risk profile and strategy.

-Its customer service is on hand with a webchat service and regular updates about your portfolio and there is no set-up, trading or transaction fees, which can eat into your returns.
+Its customer service is on hand with a webchat service and regular updates about your portfolio and there is no set-up, trading or transaction fees, which can eat into your returns, although other charges apply.
 This isn’t the right sort of service for active investors, so if you are a fan of spotting the next best stock or fund, you are best-off trying an investment platform such as Hargreaves Lansdown where you can make your own choices.
 Nutmeg is also a bit limited as it doesn’t offer a cash Lifetime ISA option, meaning all your funds must be invested.
 Others, such as Hargreaves Lansdown and AJ Bell let you hold funds in a cash LISA, albeit with no interest.

 Remember that the LISA has some restrictions, you can only open one if you are aged between 18-39 and can only access the money to fund your first home or your retirement.

 Overall, Nutmeg is good for passive investors, those that are happy to sit back and rely on the experience and technology of the platform to build a low-cost LISA.
-Nutmeg's new Thematic Investing option can even give your investment portfolio exposure to the growing global use of Artificial Intelligence (A.I.) over the years to come.
+Nutmeg's Thematic Investing option can even give your investment portfolio exposure to the growing global use of Artificial Intelligence (A.I.) over the years to come.

 Compared to a pension, the Lifetime ISA is treated differently for tax purposes.
 You may be better off contributing to a pension.
 If you choose to opt out of your workplace pension to pay into a Lifetime ISA, you may lose the benefits of the employer-matched contributions.
 Tax treatment depends on your individual circumstances and may be subject to change in the future.
 If you are unsure if a Lifetime ISA is the right choice for you, please seek financial advice.